tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     x += 1
 {% endhighlight %}

 Working in HSB makes it far easier to shift hues, adjust saturation, and alter brightness.
-As the `colorMode()` aguments have set Processing to operate like the GIMP colour mixer depicted below:
+The `colorMode()` arguments have now set Processing to operate like the GIMP colour mixer depicted below.

 <figure>
   <img src="{{ site.url }}/img/pitl01/colour-gimp-mixer.png" />
   <figcaption>GIMP colour mixer with the HSB values highlighted.</figcaption>
 </figure>

-If you wish to, you can comment out the previous loop -- or instead, not bother and just allow the new loop to draw over what's there already.
 Use the `hue()`, `saturation()`, and `brightness()` functions to separate the pixel values into three HSB channels.

 {% highlight py %}
     ...